Stadium is a Digital Broadcast Network Dedicated to Sports Commentary and News

 This is great if you’re trying to follow a specific sport or athlete, but you don’t want to wade through thousands of unrelated videos.
 The feature works surprisingly well, and it’s just as easy to unfollow something as it is to follow it; which is something I appreciate.

-If you’re not sure what you’re looking for, you can always check out the Timeline, and select videos in chronological order.
-If you’ve missed out on the some of the bigger news stories of the week, then you can go to the catch-up section and scroll through a list of stories curated to help keep you in the loop.
+If you’re not sure what you’re looking for, you can always check out the Live Events section, and mark your calendar for upcoming broadcasts.
+If you’ve missed out on the some of the bigger news stories of the week, then simply go to the home page and check out the “Latest News” section.

 If you’re curious as to the hot topics of the day, you can check out the Trending section.
 In the Trending section, you’ll be able to sort through various popular topics and find related videos.
 You also have the option of following the topics as well.

-Looking forward, 120 Sports is hoping to start adding original shows in addition to sports commentary.
+Looking forward, Stadium is hoping to start adding original shows in addition to sports commentary.
 Earlier this month, the company signed a content deal with Spark SMG to help expand its access to sports content and certain brands.

-Depending on how this show is handled, 120 Sports’ content expansion could be a boom or bust to the network.
-Hopefully they’ll pull it off because I would like to see a free online sports broadcaster rise up and finally provide a true cable TV alternative for sports.
+Depending on how this show is handled, Stadium’s content expansion could be a boom or bust to the network.
+Hopefully, they’ll pull it off because I would like to see a free online sports broadcaster rise up and finally provide a true cable TV alternative for sports.

-If you’re curious about 120 Sports, I’d suggest you give it a try.
+If you’re curious about Stadium, I’d suggest you give it a try.
 It won’t replace ESPN (What is Sling TV), but it’s a great addition to your cord cutting toolbox.
 And given the big potential for this little network, it’s definitely worth the look.